 - Prior work skill level, and

-- Transferability of prior work skills
+- Transfer ability of prior work skills

 RFC levels range from sedentary work and light work, all the way up to heavy work and very heavy work.
 Some capacities only allow sitting down and typing.
 Other capacities mean that the claimant can do heavy lifting and moving.

-Lower RFCs may make it easier for applicants to receive Disability Benefits Over 50.
+Lower RFCs may make it easier for applicants to receive Disability Benefits Over 50

 The Social Security Administration also carefully examines your skills.
-You can be determined unskilled, semi-skilled and skilled.
+You can be determined unskilled, semi-skilled, and skilled.
 More technical, complicated jobs are typically considered skilled.
 More menial, basic jobs are considered unskilled.

+These categories are often based on the classifications of the Department of Labor.
 You will also be assessed on the transfer ability of your skills.
 Typically, workers who performed skilled labor may be able to transfer those skills to semi-skilled and unskilled labor.